Minister of University and Research

-This is a list of ministers of university and research since 1962.
+This is a list of Italian ministers of university and research since 1962.
 From 2001 to 2006 and from 2008 to 2019 the office had been incorporated with the office of Minister of Public Education into the office of Minister of Education, Universities and Research.

 The current office holder is Anna Maria Bernini, a member of Forza Italia who has been serving in the cabinet of Giorgia Meloni since October 2022.